mlabs-haskell/lambda-buffers/docs/plutarch.md

 This means that `pmatch'` should never error, and if it does that means the implementation is wrong.
 `ptryFrom` is different, as it takes some `PData` and tries to parse it into a `PType`, but can fail.

-However, in LambdaBuffers, both of these methods follow the exact same logic pattern, and they correspond and can be generated using the `from Plutus data` specification.
+However, in LambdaBuffers, both of these methods follow the exact same logical pattern, and they correspond and can be generated using the `from Plutus data` specification.

 #### PTryFrom